My eyebrows are on fire.

 I’m sure that’s a hideously bad idea.
 I often have those.

 I thought about micro-blading. ** It’s a semi-permanent tattoo solution, but I’m resisting being surgical with my appearance interventions.
 For me, for now, this is a step too far.
 Tastes change and with my luck, my semi-permanent eyebrows would be both hideous and forever.

 Instead, I solved the problem on my own.
 I’d tell you what worked, what encouraged my follicles to grow and reach for the sun, but there’s a problem.
 I’m not sure.

 Once again, I’ve constructed an atrocious experiment.
 Once again, I’ve failed to control for the variables.

 Sometimes, I like to pretend I’m an aromatherapist.
 A little knowledge is always a dangerous thing.
 I skimmed through a couple of books I have on essential oils looking for hair stimulants.
-The suggestions were numerous but I was limited to what I had on hand.
+The suggestions were numerous but I limited myself to oils I had on hand.
 Which was nothing.
-I did, however, have close, so I made a topical cream out of fractionated coconut oil and spearmint essential oil.
-And, no word of a lie, after two weeks, there have been improvements.
+I did, however, have close enough, so I made a topical cream out of fractionated coconut oil and spearmint essential oil.
+And, no word of a lie, after two weeks, there has been improvement.
 My eyebrows are back.
-Not all the way but some.
+Not all the way back, but some.
 All because of something.